alsadio/producer-consumer-synchronization/README.md

-This project implements a solution to the classic Producer-Consumer Problem using multithreading in C. It demonstrates the synchronization of producer and consumer threads with the use of pthreads, mutexes, and semaphores to manage access to a shared buffer.
+This program implements a solution to the classic Producer-Consumer Problem using multithreading in C. It demonstrates the synchronization of producer and consumer threads with the use of pthreads, mutexes, and semaphores to manage access to a shared buffer.

 to Compile the program run
 gcc -o pcSync pcSync.c -lpthread -lrt